LittleGreyCells/escheme-compiled/README.md

 with that idea, creating an abstract machine which closely parallels the interpreter core, but eliminating the interpreter's repeated analysis.

-## Twins!
+## Two Worlds

-A _dyad_ is defined as "two individuals or units regarded as a pair." escheme _dyadic_ evaluation can move freely between the interpreter's explict control evaluator and the compiler's targeted byte code evaluator.
+A _dyad_ is defined as "two individuals or units regarded as a pair." escheme _compiled_ evaluation can move freely between the interpreter's explict control evaluator and the compiler's targeted byte code evaluator.
 This flexibility offers the developer the option of choosing intepretation during development and compilation for system delivery.

-escheme _dyadic_ by default boots into the read-compile-eval-print loop, but can also be configured to boot into the interpreter's read-eval-print loop.
+escheme _compiled_ by default boots into the read-compile-eval-print loop, but can also be configured to boot into the interpreter's read-eval-print loop.

 ## Implementation